Superbacklash – TechCrunch

 The tracking has come up in our stories, but I think that people are just more willing to be skeptical of this stuff given the way that the last couple of years have gone.
 This is something that we have found happening with a lot of privacy issues recently.

 In fact, the most astute criticism of the way Superhuman uses tracking came in a post by designer Mike Davidson, who has spent a lot of time working on large systems that have dangerous, as well as exciting, potential.
-And that post is anything but a ‘drive by’ on the model.
+And that post is anything but a “drive-by” on the model.
 It’s a thoughtful critique that actually offers some possible solutions.

 I do think they are trying to solve a real problem.
 But there are clearly components of the way that they implemented their key feature that have potential for abuse.

-It is, and I do find it a bit amusing that I have to say this in twenty nineteen, OK for people to want to discuss this and to examine the trade offs in a product that makes other people’s privacy choices for them.
+It is, and I do find it a bit amusing that I have to say this in twenty-nineteen, OK for people to want to discuss this and to examine the trade offs in a product that makes other people’s privacy choices for them.
 This isn’t backlash, this is discussion, and it’s good.

 One of the reasons that we’ve gotten to a place where large platforms have been able to be mis-used to manipulate audiences at scale is that not enough people were listening to the conversations that were had about these possibilities early enough.